ariadne-cps/website/content/tutorial.md

 Here the setting is called a *maximum* step size since in general the integration step must be small enough to allow the identification of a bounding box for the flow set.
 If the provided value does not guarantee such condition, the library internally halves the provided value until the value is acceptable.
 However, if the step size is reasonably small in respect to the dynamics, it is usually the case that a bounding box is identified with no halving.

-Another relevant setting is the `reference_enclosure_widths` which informs the evolver about a particular width value on each dimension of the continuous space; such width should be chosen as proportional to the precision required on the given dimension when discretizing the reachable set.
+Another relevant setting is the `reference_enclosure_widths` which informs the evolver about a particular width value on each dimension of the continuous space; such width should be chosen as proportional to the accuracy required on the given dimension when discretizing the reachable set.
 Here an "enclosure" is a name for an evolution set at a given time, which can also be seen as a section of the flow tube.
 The reference widths are meant to be constant for a given system.
 The `maximum_enclosure_widths_ratio` setting is then multiplied with the reference widths to decide if an enclosure is too large in respect to a desired numerical accuracy.
 If `enable_premature_termination_on_enclosure_size` is enabled (enabled by default), then evolution is stopped: this is useful to terminate when the set becomes too large to provide meaningful data for analysis.
 If `enable_subdivisions` is enabled (disabled by default), evolution continues but the set is split into two enclosures of smaller size.

 The assignment of the verbosity is performed with